ArekX/tunnelize/docs/src/introduction.md

 # Quickstart

+Download tunnelize for your system from [releases page](https://github.com/ArekX/tunnelize/releases/latest).

-First initalize configuration by running `tunnelize init`.
+Then initalize configuration by running `tunnelize init`.
 This will create a `tunnelize.json` with default tunnel and server configuration.

 Run a local HTTP server on port 8080.
 This will be the server we forward traffic from.